2 Days in Lisbon – The Perfect Itinerary in the Portugal Capital

 Also, Lisbon is a very walkable city if you do it by neighborhood, and you are not afraid of exercising:)

 A fun alternative is renting an electric scooter for a few hours which allows you to get to all the top landmarks and places to see in no time.
+However, I would recommend this option if you are used to driving scooters in cities with so much traffic and narrow streets.

-Top tours in Lisbon
+Top Things to do in Lisbon

 As you have probably guessed, some of the most famous landmarks in Portugal can be found in Lisbon.
 But, besides the obvious attractions, the Portugal capital has so much more to offer!
 Here is a list of places that you cannot miss when visiting Lisbon.